picosonic/js13k-2024/devdiary/diary.md

 Added failure state when you don't get to the forest within 13 seconds.

 Reset timer when rolling onto timer tile.

+Fall "into" each level from above.

+Reset inputs when starting each level, and if mouse goes outside window in desktop mode.

+Don't put up OSD until we're on the ground.

+Put player in the middle of the forest and animate them on completion.

+Added NPC character tile, with collision detection that sends the player back to the start point.

+Fixed an issue when time runs out and you're mid-move.